kubevirt/kubevirt-tekton-tasks/tasks/create-vm-from-template/README.md

-# Create VirtualMachine from OpenShift Template Task
+# Create VirtualMachine from OKD Template Task

-This task creates a VirtualMachine from OpenShift Template.
+This task creates a VirtualMachine from OKD Template.
 Virtual machines can be described and parametrized in a generic form with these templates.
 A bundle of predefined templates to use can be found in [Common Templates](https://github.com/kubevirt/common-templates) project.